 Several parameters are used for generating the data to be inserted into the indices.
-The valid-time interval length is uniformly distributed between 0 and the maximum validtime interval length, VL.
+The valid-time interval length is uniformly distributed between 0 and the maximum valid-time interval length, VL.
 Alternatively, the valid-time end can be NOW.
 The percentage of data to be inserted into an index and having valid-time end equal to NOW is denoted as PNow.
 We choose the valid-time begin to be strongly bounded to the data-insertion time.
-Specifically, it is normally distributed with a mean equal to the insertion time and with some deviation Dev that specifies how densely regions inserted into the trees are distributed around the y = xaxis.
+Specifically, it is normally distributed with a mean equal to the insertion time and with some deviation Dev that specifies how densely regions inserted into the trees are distributed around the y = x axis.
 If Dev is big and the valid-time end is fixed, the regions are scattered throughout the valid-time universe.
+(Figure 7 illustrates this point in the GR-tree.)
+If the valid-time end is equal to NOW, the regions are stair-shapes below and extending to the y = x axis.
 Dev influences how far below the y = x axis the stair-shapes can start.
-In the experiments reported here, we use value 5000 for Dev.

-A workload also contains queries intermixed with the update operations.
-We perform bitemporal range, timeslice, and point queries.
-Parameter Qcur denotes the percentage of "current" queries, i.e., current timeslice and point queries or bitemporal range queries that extend to the current time.
-Parameters Qrange, Qslice, and Qpoint denote the percentages of, respectively, bitemporal range, timeslice, and point queries that will be run.
-Parameter QmaxI denotes the maximum valid-time range for bitemporal range queries and timeslice queries, and the maximum transaction-time range for bitemporal range queries.
+Figure 7: Influence of Dev on Data Distribution in the GR-tree; (a) Small and (b) Large Dev percentage of "current" queries, i.e., current timeslice and point queries or bitemporal range queries that extend to the current time.
+Parameters Qrange, Qslice, and Qpoint denote percentages of, respectively, bitemporal range, timeslice, and point queries that will be run.
+Parameter QmaxI denotes the maximum valid-time range for bitemporal range queries and timeslice queries, and the maximum transactiontime range for bitemporal range queries.